sauravraiguru/serverless-gateways/README.md

 ![API Key parameter](images/parameter.png)

-P.S the `apiKey` value can be obtained from Visual Recognition service.
+Note:  the `apiKey` value can be obtained from Visual Recognition service.

 Note: Just for this test run add another parameter in the `Invoke with Parameters` and insert the below JSON parameter.